aire-saas/aire-idp/README.md

 ## Tips for Best Results

-1. **High-quality PDFs**: Use original PDFs, not scanned copies when possible
+1. **High-quality PDFs**: Use original PDFs, not scanned copies
-2. **DPI Setting**: Increase `--dpi` for small text (300+ recommended for detailed plans)
+2. **DPI Setting**: Increase `--dpi` for small text (300+ recommended)
-3. **Preview First**: Always use `--preview` flag first to verify detection accuracy
+3. **Preview First**: Use `--preview` flag to verify detection accuracy
-4. **OCR Language**: German (`deu`) is used by default; ensure Tesseract has German language pack installed
+4. **OCR Language**: Ensure Tesseract has German (`deu`) language pack

+---

 ## Troubleshooting

 **No sections detected?**
-- Check if the info panel has clear horizontal divider lines
+- Check if info panel has clear horizontal divider lines
-- Try adjusting image contrast/brightness before processing
+- Try adjusting image contrast before processing

 **Wrong split position?**
-- The keywords might be positioned differently; check the preview image
+- Keywords may be positioned differently; check preview image
-- Some plans may require manual adjustment
+- Some plans may need manual adjustment

 **OCR errors?**
-- Ensure Tesseract is properly installed with German language support
+- Ensure Tesseract is installed with German language support
 - Try increasing DPI for better image quality

-- Poor scan quality may result in OCR errors
+---

+## Documentation

+- `problems.md` - Problem analysis from branch-jedou
+- `solution.md` - How we solved the problems from branch-jedou